square/finch/docs/content/intro/concepts.md

 The server sends a copy of the stage to the client, so there's nothing to configure on the client.
 The client sends its statistics to the server, so you don't have to aggregate them&mdash;Finch does it automatically.

-## Data Generators
+## Data Keys

 A _data generator_ is a plugin that generates data for [statements](#statements).
 Data generators are referenced by user-defined _data keys_ like @d.

-Data keys and generators are two sides of the same coin.
+"Data key" and "data generator" are synonymous because they're are two sides of the same coin.
+For brevity, "data key" (or just "@d") is used the most.

 ### Name and Configuration